 Thermal Management Terms

-*Note, terms are from the Parker Chomerics Thermal Catalog.
+Terms are from the Parker Chomerics Thermal Catalog.

 Thermal interface materials can be complicated – especially with so many different terms and technicalities.
 Let’s break it down.

-Thermal interface materials (TIM) are used to fill air gaps within an electronic interface by adhering to the device’s uneven mating surfaces.
+Thermal interface materials (TIMs) are used to fill air gaps within an electronic interface by adhering to the device’s uneven mating surfaces.
 This enables the component’s junction temperature to be reduced, as the thermal interface material’s heat conductivity is much greater than that of the air in between the two surfaces, thereby reducing the heat resistance.

 Thermal interface materials offer several material properties that are important to consider for material compatibility purposes, but the main benefits relate to thermal impedance and thermal conductivity.
 Thermal impedance is the measurement of heat resistance from a hot mating surface through an interface material and into a cold surface.

 Thermal conductivity is calculated off of the thermal impedance data, and refers to the material’s ability to conduct thermal energy (or heat).
 Thermal interface materials have high thermal conductivity in a means to protect surrounding materials and device components.

 For more detailed information on types of materials and technical specifications relating to thermal interface materials, see below.

 Alumina (Al2 O3 ): A relatively inexpensive ceramic in powder or sintered sheet form.
 Its thermal conductivity of 30 W/m-K and excellent dielectric properties make it useful in low to moderate power commercial applications.

 Ambient Temperature: The temperature of the air surrounding a heat source.